Attribute-Based Authentication in Secure Group Messaging for Distributed Environments and Safer Online Spaces: Security

 \subsection{Unforgeability}

-The formal definition of Unforgeability is shown in Algorithm~\ref{alg:sec-games}.
-We model the two different methods by which $A$ could try to join a group with a forged Presentation Package: through $\mathsf{add}$ proposals or External Joins.
-After executing any number of queries, $A$ outputs a custom commit to be processed by an user $id$ of her choice.
+The formal definition of the Unforgeability security game $Unf^A$ is shown in Figure~\ref{alg:sec-games}.
+We model the two different methods by which the adversary could try to join a group with a forged Presentation Package: through $\mathsf{add}$ proposals or External Joins.
+After executing any number of queries, the adversary outputs a custom commit to be processed by an user $id$ of her choice.
 We first check if after the call to $\mathsf{Process}$ the AA-CGKA group's contains more members than before.
-If true, we also require that A knows the secret of $id$'s current epoch.
-This last condition also protects against \textit{replay attacks}, in which $A$ reuses a legitimate Presentation Package from another user to add him to the group, but without knowing the secrets employed to generate it.
+If true, we also require that the adversary knows the secret of $id$'s current epoch.
+This last condition also protects against \textit{replay attacks}, in which a legitimate Presentation Package from another user is reused to add them to the group, but without knowing the secrets employed to generate it.
+We remark that in order to win, we explicitly forbid the adversary from obtaining any credential that could meet the group's requirements.
+Thus, we assume that in a real-world deployment, these credentials would be kept in secret \cite{failure-1, failure-2} --- revocation is discussed in Section \ref{sec:practical}, which would correct the leakage of a credential.

 For our proof, we will consider the list of legitimately generated Presentation Packages $PP_L$.
-We will first prove that, in order to successfully join the AA-CGKA group, $A$ must necessarily use one of the elements inside the list (i.e. $PP_A \in PP_L$), since any other Presentation Package will be rejected.
-Then, we will prove that if $PP_A \in PP_L$, then $A$ would not be able to obtain the group secret $k$.
+We will first prove that, in order to successfully join the AA-CGKA group, the adversary must necessarily use one of the elements inside the list (i.e. $PP_A \in PP_L$), since any other Presentation Package will be rejected.
+Then, we will prove that if $PP_A \in PP_L$, then the adversary would not be able to obtain the group secret $k$.